hafeild/entities/README.md

 ## Step 2.
 Copy `conf-EXAMPLE.json` to `conf.json` and edit it.
 Note that you must choose where to store original texts (must be writable by the apache user) and what database to use to store metadata.
-Any database that can be used with PHP Data Objects is okay to use.
+Currently supported databases:

+  * sqlite
+  * PostgreSQL

 No property should be defined more than once; for any repeated property, the last value set is used.
 You may use `//` to comment out lines.

 ## Step 3.
+Run the database migrations:

+    php migrate-database.php up

+See [Database Migrations](#database-migrations) for details on migrations and troubleshooting.

+## Step 4.
 Install https://github.com/dbamman/book-nlp with the supporting models in the `entities` directory: